1 ... 3 4 5 6 7

 9/19/24 11:32 p.m.

 Back when I was a teen we used to drive up to La Riviere, Manitoba, Canada to ski at a resort in the Pembina Valley.
-There where these public spherical trash bins called Orbits everywhere along the highways and I always wanted to steal one and build a wet sub after watching James Bond Thunderball and a little 2001 a Space Odyssey.
+There where these public spherical trash bins called Orbits everywhere along the highways and I always wanted to steal one and build a wet sub after watching James Bond Thunderball and 2001 a Space Odyssey.
 I would have placed a water proof box under the orb to house lead acid batteries and use the front of the box to provide added foot room space and use two electric trolling motors sticking out of the sides of the orb for propulsion and steering.
 Also a round plexiglass window hatch.

 I could never figure out how to sneak one across the boarder though.
 Good thing because I would have been the first OrbitGate from Lake Sakakawea in 180 feet of water. smiley